15 Plants That Repel Ants

 by docksidepress is licensed under CC BY 2.0

-Tansy is less well-known than many other plants which repel ants but has a potent ant-repelling effect.
+Tansy is less well-known than many other plants that repel ants but have a potent ant-repelling effect.

 Tansy can be grown indoors or outdoors and will produce flowers for you.
 Tansy’s leaves and blossoms have a potent fragrance that repels ants.